-- ➤ The insurance company or companies underwriting the required policy shall be authorized to write such insurance in the State of California (with a Best rating of A or above) or be approved in writing by the TTAD. - Required terms and limits shall be established by the TTAD. - ➤ Insurance terms shall, at a minimum, assume financial responsibility for injuries to persons, employees, and property caused by Commercial Vehicle Operator's activities.
+- ➤ The insurance company or companies underwriting the required policy shall be authorized to write such insurance in the State of California (with a Best rating of A or above) or be approved in writing by the TTAD. - Required terms and limits shall be established by the TTAD. - Insurance terms shall, at a minimum, assume financial responsibility for injuries to persons, employees, and property caused by Commercial Vehicle Operator's activities. - Commercial Vehicle Operator shall maintain worker's compensation for all employees. - ➤ Insurance shall identify the TTAD, individually and collectively, and its representatives, officers, officials, employees, agents, and volunteers as additional insured.